jeanimal/heuristica/README.md

 ## The Task

 Take the Best was originally proposed for two-alternative choice tasks, e.g. given two cities, Rostock and Munich, which has a larger population?
 The heuristics had __cues__ like whether each city had a soccer team in order to infer the __criterion__, population size.

+Because of the nature of this task, the key function heuristics must implement is __predictAlternative__ rather than the __predict__ function R users are more famliar with.
+PredictAlternative compares a pair of rows in the data set, indicating which row will be higher on the criterion, e.g. which of two cities has a greater population.
+See the vignettes for more details.

 ## Key helper functions
 * [Cue validity](http://en.wikipedia.org/wiki/Cue_validity): A number from 0 to 1 indicating how often the cue would correctly predict the criterion in a two-alternative choice task.